 Wash and peel all vegetables and rinse the chicken under cold water.

-Put the pot on the burner and bring it to a boil.
+Put the pot on the burner and bring it to a boil, then reduce the heat to low.
 Use the spoon to remove the scum (white foam) from the top of the broth (if you don’t do it, the soup may turn bitter or sour).

 When the chicken is cooked and vegetables are tender, remove them from the pot and let it cool.
 Leave only the broth in the pot.
 Personally, I don’t like leek and parsley root, so I discard them.